 When designing Caring for Life education ACTAsia knew it was essential to build evaluation into the programme.
 Every year when children start school, they complete a pre-test which covers attitudes towards animals and the environment and the concepts of empathy and compassion.
 At the end of the school year, when children have completed their Caring for Life education curriculum, they receive the same questionnaire.
 The results are then compared.
 A control group who has not undertaken the CFL education is also tested alongside to compare results.
 The evaluation generates results that are then analysed and reported in academic papers.

 Currently ACTAsia is conducting an unprecedented study to see the impact of CFL over time, by tracking 600 children (control and experimental group) to evaluate the impact of CFL over three years.

-The impact of CFL is closely monitored and independently evaluated through scientific analysis by Dr William Samuels, and the results shared with the Chinese education authorities.
+The impact of CFL is closely monitored and independently evaluated through scientific analysis and the results shared with the Chinese education authorities.
 Outcomes repeatedly show positive behaviour changes in children after a course of CFL Education.

 If you would like to find out more about how ACTAsia directly helps animals, people and the environment or why we focus on education or how you can help us then take a look at our FAQs to find answers to all your questions.